-Felsham Road Co-operative is committed to providing a high quality service to all of its residents and to treating everyone who comes into contact with the Co-operative in a fair and reasonable manner.
+FRC is committed to providing a high-quality service to all its residents and to treating everyone who encounters the Co-operative in a fair and reasonable manner.

-The Co-operative acknowledges that mistakes can be made and that Co-operative members or other persons may on occasion have cause for complaint.
-It is the Co-operative's policy that anyone should be able to make a complaint to the Co-operative in the knowledge that, by doing so, they will not be penalized in any way, and that their complaint will be dealt with swiftly, effectively, and in a serious manner.
+FRC acknowledges that mistakes can be made, and that members or other persons may on occasion have cause for complaint.
+It is the Co-operative's policy that anyone should be able to make a complaint to the Co-operative in the knowledge that, by doing so, they will not be penalised in any way, and that their complaint will be dealt with swiftly, effectively, and in a serious manner.

-It is the policy of the Co-operative that the existence of the Complaints Policy and Procedure is made widely known to all Co-operative members, residents and other persons who come into contact with the Co-operative.
+It is the policy of FRC that the existence of the Complaints Policy and Procedure is made widely known to all Co-operative members, residents and other persons who encounter the Co-operative.